arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 </figure>
 <figcaption>Key tags for the Whitney Shop, by <a href="https://variouskeytags.com/">Various Keytags</a>, featuring artwork by Shantell Martin and text in Shantell Sans</figcaption>

-I also did a project with Cash App, a financial services platform, to create [a cash card](https://www.instagram.com/p/Cev757GgkN1/).
+Working with Cash App, a financial services platform, I helped create [a cash card](https://www.instagram.com/p/Cev757GgkN1/).
 The cash tag and the numbers and everything on the back of the card is in Shantell Sans.

 <figure>
     <img loading="lazy" src="assets/in_use-cashapp.png" alt="Shantell Sans in use for a Cash App card design" title="Shantell Sans in use for a Cash App card design">